cbshiles/KALX-libfms/doc/lesson1.md

 # Homework

+Due September 15 at 5pm.
+Late homework will not be accepted.
 Each exercise is worth 20 points.
 Give a mathematicaly convincing argument for your work.

 _Exercise 1_.
 The error function is $\mathrm{erf}(x) = c\int_0^x e^{-t^2}\,dt$
 with $c$ chosen so that $\lim_{x\to\infty}\mathrm{erf}(x) = 1$.